-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 Q: Talking about the pandemic, the number of deaths has been really staggering.
 The United States has not studied how many cases have resulted from infections at work, but it is believed to be quite high.
 Hundreds of thousands of workers at meatpacking plants, grocery stores, health care facilities have all gotten sick.
 Thousands have died.
 Do you think that the pandemic had to be this costly for workers?

 A: I can’t speak back to the beginning of a pandemic.
 I only know my own experience of working in my role at the time.
 And we took very serious action at the very beginning.
 We shut things down right away.
 We didn’t open up easy.
 We looked at the numbers.
-We looked at the the demographic breakdown, the ethnic breakdowns of the impacts, athe disproportionate impacts of covid.
+We looked at the the demographic breakdown, the ethnic breakdowns of the impacts, and the disproportionate impacts of covid.

 And now in this role, I can’t do anything about yesterday.
 All I can do is focus on today and tomorrow.
 I know the president is very clear on this.
 He wants tocut back on the loss of life during covid.
 He wants to build back the economy once people get back to work and wants people to be safe.
 I can’t really address failures of the past administration.
 I have my own personal opinions on that, but I’m going to leave those personal.